GlassAlpha/glassalpha/README.md

 GlassAlpha is an ([open source](https://glassalpha.com/reference/trust-deployment/#licensing-dependencies)) ML compliance toolkit that makes tabular models **transparent, auditable, and regulator-ready**.

-Generate deterministic PDF audit reports with statistical confidence intervals, fairness analysis, and policy-as-code compliance gates.
+Generate deterministic PDF audit reports with statistical confidence intervals, fairness analysis, and deployment gates for CI/CD.
 No dashboards.
 No black boxes.
-Just byte-stable evidence packs you can submit to regulators.
+Byte-stable outputs for regulatory reproducibility.

-_Note: GlassAlpha is currently pre-alpha while I'm actively developing.
-The audits work and tests pass, so feel free to try it out—feedback welcome!
-First stable release coming soon._
+_Note: GlassAlpha is currently in beta (v0.2.0).
+Core functionality is stable with 1000+ passing tests and comprehensive documentation.
+Breaking API changes may occur before v1.0.
+First stable release expected Q1 2025._

 ## Installation